ariesbabu/ocp-gitp/docs/ocp_ntnx_hci/ocp_csi.md

 11. Once installed you will see the operator in **Operator** > **Installed Operators**

-12. Create a NutanixCsiStorage resource to deploy your driver You can do it directly inside the Operator UI with the **Create instance** button or with the following resource
+12. Create a NutanixCsiStorage resource to deploy your storage driver

     ```bash
     cat << EOF | oc apply -f -